-When self-hosting your videos, the most important things are bandwidth, storage and speed. so, you must look for a web host with large bandwidth, good storage and good server speed.
+When self-hosting your videos, the most important things are bandwidth, storage and speed.
+You must look for a web host with large bandwidth, good storage and good server speed.
 Some of them are:

-1) Dreamhost: They are the BEST host for self-hosting your video.
-Their Shared Unlimited Plan, which costs just $3.95/month includes unlimited SSD storage, unlimited bandwidth and unlimited email accounts.
-That’s superb!
+1) Dreamhost: They are the best host for self-hosting your videos.
+Their shared unlimited plan, which costs just $3.95/month, includes unlimited SSD storage, unlimited bandwidth and unlimited email accounts.
 Plus, they are the cheapest!

-2) Hostgator: You get unmetered bandwidth and unmetered storage with their cheapest shared hosting plan.
+2) Hostgator: With their cheapest shared hosting plan, you get unmetered bandwidth and unmetered storage.
 It costs just $2.75/month!
 Great!

-3) Namecheap: With their shared hosting, you get unmetered SSD and a free domain for a year too!
-With unlimited websites and just costing $2.68/month, you can’t go wrong with Namecheap!
+3) Namecheap: With their shared hosting, you get unlimited websites, unmetered SSD storage and a free domain for a year too!
+Not to mention, it costs just $2.68/month.

 I would recommend reading this post on video blog themes for WordPress.

 Note: By WordPress, I mean, WordPress.org and not .com